Parent guide

 The student avoids questions with letters

 Avoidance is a strong early signal.
-A student who skips algebra questions, or who only attempts the arithmetic part of a mixed question, is usually compensating for weak algebra confidence.
+A student who skips algebra questions or only attempts the arithmetic part of a mixed question is usually compensating for shaky algebra confidence rather than laziness.

-• Leaving algebra questions blank under time pressure.
+• Leaves algebra questions blank when time runs short, even familiar ones.

-• Saying "I do not know how to start" before reading the question.
+• Says "I do not know how to start" before finishing reading the question.

 Sign 3